vmspereira/SI/README.md

 The _dataset_ folder contains some illustrative datasets.

-The _script_ folder contains some scripts to test yout code:
+The _script_ folder contains some scripts to test your code:

 `python scripts/dataset.py`